-The museum, which opens March 1, will be open for tours,
+The museum, which opened March 1, is open for tours,

-school field trips, private outings and weddings, and will highlight Louisville
+school field trips, private outings and weddings, and highlights Louisville

 Water’s extensive archive of historic photographs, films and memorabilia.

-museum will also showcase the company’s contributions to water delivery through
+museum also showcases the company’s contributions to water delivery through

 its innovations in science, engineering and architecture.
 The purpose of the